veebch/Bip39-Dice/README.md

 ## Nothing is Original

-The Python code for 24th word was based on [avsync/bip39chk](https://github.com/avsync/bip39chk)
+The Python code for 24th word was taken from [avsync/bip39chk](https://github.com/avsync/bip39chk)

 ## Further Reading